 Diabetes Specialist Nurse Service

 There are 2 diabetes specialist nurses, 2 diabetes support nurses and 2 senior healthcare assistants within the Diabetes Centre who deliver diabetes care, education and support across the Isle of Man.
-The diabetes specialist nurses/support nurses have specialist training and experience in diabetes and education.
+The diabetes specialist nurses, diabetes support nurses and senior healthcare assistants within the Diabetes Centre have specialist training and experience in diabetes and education and deliver diabetes care, education and support across the Isle of Man.

 Services delivered by the diabetes specialist nurses and specialist team include: